Tehnix/master-thesis/Chapter/Approaches_to_offloading.md

 : The `Functor` instance for our `Effects` data type

-Which is fairly straight forward.
-The `f` of the `fmap` either gets composed with the continuation of the data type (e.g. `f . g`) if there are arguments to the continuation, or applies `f g` if the continuation is a plain `next`.
+This is fairly straight forward; the `f` of the `fmap` either gets composed with the continuation of the data type (e.g. `f . g`) if there are arguments to the continuation, or applies `f g` if the continuation is a plain `next`.

 The next step is to setup our functions that lift our functors into the `Free` monad, along with creating a type alias for our `Free Effects` program, as shown in [@lst:approaches_free_functions].